What time is the Y open?

 Does membership at the Y include child watch while I exercise?

 Absolutely!
 Kids Zone, the Y’s child watch program, is a benefit for all family memberships.
 Many of our Ys offer Kids Zone, a caring and fun environment where your young children can play and make friends while you work out.
 No advance reservation is necessary.

 Absolutely!
 Your membership includes 12 guest passes per year.
 Guests 16 years or older will need to do two things to visit: bring government-issued photo identification and sign a liability waiver.
 If your guest is under 18 years old, a parent or legal guardian will need to sign the liability waiver.
 Members must remain present in the building with their guests.
 Liability waivers are available at all YMCAs.

 Who can participate at the Y?

-Everyone is welcome - the YMCA of Greater Seattle is a membership organization open to people of all ages, races, ethnicities, religions, sexual orientation, abilities and financial circumstances.
-Programs and branches embrace diversity, reflecting the needs and composition of the communities they serve.
+Everyone is welcome here.
+The YMCA of Greater Seattle is a membership organization open to people of all ages, races, ethnicities, religions, sexual orientations, abilities, and financial circumstances.
+Programs and branches embrace diversity, reflecting the needs and composition of the communities we serve.
 Financial assistance, to the extent possible, is available for those in need.